 Bank of America Predatory Lending:

-Customers report that the terms of their home equity loans change from what was initially agreed upon.
+Customers report to consumer rights attorneys that the terms of their home equity loans change from what was initially agreed upon.
 For one customer, the payment owed doubled from its initial rate; the loan’s variable rate became tied to the Fed’s raising or lowering of federal interest rates; invoices were not mailed on a consistent basis, leaving the customer unsure of the amount owed; and the due date of payments was changed without the customer’s input.
 Taken together, these measures have the potential to make customers fall behind on their payments, raising the possibility for missed payments and late fees.

 M&T Bank Unauthorized Charges:

 M&T Bank is under investigation for failing to make its customers aware of fees that would be charged if certain conditions were not met for their savings account.
-Customers report that a service fee of $15.00 dollars a month are taken out of the savings account if there is not a minimum of $2,500.00 in the account.
+Customers report to consumer rights attorney that a service fee of $15.00 dollars a month are taken out of the savings account if there is not a minimum of $2,500.00 in the account.
 This fee can go unnoticed in statements, leaving customers unaware not only that their account is being charged, but also how to meet the conditions that would make the charge stop, since they didn’t know about those conditions in the first place.